 Linnaeus University forms publishing agreement with Frontiers

+Frontiers has entered into a national open access agreement with Sweden’s academic consortium Bibsam that will allow unlimited publishing in all Frontiers journals without charge to authors or institutions.
+Learn more.

-Linnaeus University has formed an institutional membership agreement for open access publishing with Frontiers.
+Linnaeus University has formed an institutional partnership agreement for open access publishing with Frontiers.

 This institutional agreement means that eligible Linnaeus University researchers may publish in any Frontiers journal at no cost to them and with a simplified process.
-Articles may benefit from a 10% membership discount.
+Articles may benefit from a 10% partnership discount.

-For more information on Frontiers’ institutional agreements please visit our institutional memberships page or contact institutions@frontiersin.org to discuss the possibilities for your own organization.
+For more information on Frontiers’ institutional agreements please visit our institutional partnerships page or contact institutions@frontiersin.org to discuss the possibilities for your own organization.

 Information for researchers